HathHub/ServerSwitcher/README.md

 ### Servers Configuration
 You can define multiple servers in the configuration file.
 Each server requires a name, IP address, port, and optional password.
+You can set the IP address of a server to be either a domain name or an IPv4 address.
+Both formats are supported in the configuration.

 #### Server Configuration Example
 ```yaml